Former Managing Director

 Former Managing Director at Ezugi, Hong Kong

 The executive has over 25 years experience operating RNG game studios and live casino operations in Asia and Europe.
-He is the Former Director or Ezugi for Asia and has experience running operations for Ho Gaming in Macau and Europe.
+He is a Former Director or Ezugi for Asia and has experience running operations in Macau and Europe.
 The executive has deep experience in China and South East Asia gaming.Read moreView Profile Page

 Disclaimer: This interview is for informational purposes only and should not be relied upon as a basis for investment decisions.
 In Practise is an independent publisher and all opinions expressed by guests are solely their own opinions and do not reflect the opinion of In Practise.